refinedev/refine/documentation/docs/advanced-tutorials/data-provider/supabase.md

 </details>

 ### Adding Resources
-One last thing we need to do is to add newly created pages to the `resources` prop of `Refine` component.
+One last thing we need to do is to add newly created CRUD pages to the `resources` property of `<Refine>` component.

 ```tsx title="src/App.tsx"
 import { dataProvider } from '@pankod/refine-supabase';